 His father – who goes by “Slow Bob” to contrast his son’s moniker of “Fast Jack” – was a hot-rodder.
-Bob didn’t race but passed on mechanical skills and sold his son an El Camino.
+Bob didn’t race but passed on mechanical skills and sold his son a 1968 El Camino that he still owns.
 Once Jack passed his driving test in the El Camino on his 16th birthday, he started tinkering with its intake manifold, camshaft and other components.

 Jack admits to losing interest in high school and left when he was 17 and began working full time in a tool warehouse.
-He knew he needed a new direction in his life after earning his GED before passing the Armed Services test and enlisting in the U.S. Air Force before he turned 18.
+He knew he needed a new direction in life.
+After earning his GED and passing the Armed Services test, he enlisted in the U.S. Air Force before he turned 18.

 “That was likely the best decision I ever made,” he says.
 “It gave me direction, focus, job skills and a renewed sense of self-worth.”

 He was honorably discharged as a sergeant at age 21.

 Soon after returning home to Southern California, he joined the Funny Car team owned by Tim Grose where he worked on the bottom of the engine at races.
 But after the team lost sponsorship funding, Jack took a job in 1988 as an elevator technician for Westinghouse in Southern California.
 During that part of his life he began competing regularly in NHRA Sportsman categories.

 Drag racing remained his passion and doing it full time was a dream.
 He quit the elevator company after 10 years to become an instructor at the Frank Hawley Drag Racing School.
 Among the 7,000 or more students he taught – including several of whom he has raced including John Force’s daughters – were some who continue to play major roles in his life.